 Your elected officials work for you.
 If you think a proposed ordinance or policy misses the mark or have a suggestion as to how to address a problem, share your ideas.

 Who Do I Tell?

-Legislators are most interested in how policies and programs affect their districts; let them know how you will be impacted.
-Contact them by email, letter, office visit, or phone call.
+Elected officials are most interested in how policies and programs affect their districts; let them know how you will be impacted.
+Contact them by email, letter, or office visit.

-Some basic same principles for contacting your government official:
+Some basic principles for contacting your government official:

 - Identify yourself; give your home address.